ItsAltus/Slick-Escape-ROBLOX/README.md

 *Slick Escape* is a 2.5D stealth-based game built on the Roblox platform.
 The game challenges players to navigate through levels while avoiding enemy detection.

+## Limitations & Performance

+- **Ice Sliding Behavior:**
+  The sliding mechanic for ice zones has been tuned and tested at approximately 60 FPS.
+  In environments where the frame rate is significantly higher (e.g., 140 FPS) or lower,
+  the behavior will likely differ due to changes in delta time.
+So, test with your framerate capped to 60.

 ## Features

 - **Stealth Mechanics:**